What is IPH5201?

 Mechanism of action of IPH5201

-In October 2018, Innate Pharma and AstraZeneca entered into a development collaboration and option agreement for further co-development and co-commercialization for IPH5201.
+In October 2018, Innate Pharma and AstraZeneca entered into a development collaboration including an option for co-development and co-commercialization of IPH5201.

 Publications, posters and presentations